PRIVACY NOTICE / DATGANIAD PREIFATRWYDD

 - access and obtain a copy of your data on request

-- require the school to change incorrect or incomplete data
+- require the Council to change incorrect or incomplete data

-- under certain circumstances you can require the school to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing
+- under certain circumstances you can require the Council to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing

 - to know the period of time that the data will be stored for

 - the right to withdraw your consent at any time

 - the right to lodge a complaint with a supervisory authority (Information Commissioners Office)